Interpause/ros2-workspace-template/README.md

 Images can have multiple names tagged to them.
 Tagging images with the version number and as latest helps when distributing images.

 #### Exporting

+> Note: Run this command on the host computer rather than in the Dev Container.

 ```sh
 docker save organization/repo:vx.x.x organization/repo:latest -o repo-vx.x.x.tar